55 Bloat and flatulence

 LI gas since can trace to the rectum

 Some gas can be seen in the stomach, as well.
-It is abnormal to NOT see some gas in the stomach:
+You should normally see some gas in the stomach on radiographs (otherwise, there is too much fluid in the stomach):

 normal stomach distension